radanskoric/radanskoric.github.io/_posts/2024-06-11-update-full-page-on-form-in-frame-submit.markdown

 ```

+**Use when** you need to show errors and the happy path leads to a different page.

 ### Rely on turbo-visit-control meta tag

 A page can advertise to Turbo that it always needs to be loaded as a full page load.
 It does this with a special [turbo-visit-control]`(https://turbo.hotwired.dev/reference/attributes#meta-tags){:target="_blank"}` meta tag.
 It's as simple as calling a helper inside the view template: